hindsight-ai/hindsight-ai/README.md

 # Hindsight AI Monorepo

-This repository contains the complete Hindsight AI project, a system designed to enhance AI agent memory and operational intelligence.
-It is structured as a monorepo to manage related applications and infrastructure components efficiently.
+Hindsight AI is a system designed to enhance AI agent memory and operational intelligence.
+Its primary purpose is to provide a robust and scalable solution for:

-## Purpose

-Hindsight AI aims to provide a robust and scalable solution for:
 - **Memory Management:** Storing, retrieving, and managing an AI agent's conversational and operational memories.
 - **Knowledge Distillation:** Extracting actionable insights and lessons learned from raw interactions.
 - **Continuous Improvement:** Enabling AI agents to learn from past experiences and improve their performance over time.

+The system aims to address the general problem of AI agents lacking persistent learning and self-improvement capabilities, providing a foundation for more intelligent and adaptive AI behaviors.
+While designed for scalability, specific data volume expectations and detailed scaling strategies for production environments are not yet documented.

 ## Overall Architecture

-The monorepo is organized into two primary top-level directories:

--   **`apps/`**: Contains individual applications that form the Hindsight AI system.
+The monorepo includes the following main applications and infrastructure components:

+-   **Applications (`apps/`):**
     -   [`hindsight-dashboard`](apps/hindsight-dashboard/README.md): The frontend application for visualizing and interacting with the memory service.
-    -   [`hindsight-service`](apps/hindsight-service/README.md): The core backend service responsible for managing AI agent memories, keyword extraction, and database interactions.
+    -   [`hindsight-service`](apps/hindsight-service/README.md): The core backend service for managing AI agent memories, keyword extraction, and database interactions.
--   **`infra/`**: Contains infrastructure-related components and configurations.
+-   **Infrastructure (`infra/`):**
     -   `postgres`: Docker Compose setup for the PostgreSQL database.
     -   `migrations`: SQL scripts for initial database schema setup.
--   **`mcp-servers/`**: Contains Model Context Protocol (MCP) servers that extend AI agent capabilities.
+-   **MCP Servers (`mcp-servers/`):**
-    -   [`hindsight-mcp`](mcp-servers/hindsight-mcp/README.md): An MCP server providing tools for interacting with the Hindsight AI Agent Memory Service.
+    -   [`hindsight-mcp`](mcp-servers/hindsight-mcp/README.md): An MCP (Model Context Protocol) server that extends AI agent capabilities by providing tools and resources.
+The `hindsight-mcp` server specifically offers tools for interacting with the Hindsight AI Agent Memory Service, enabling agents to manage memory blocks, retrieve relevant memories, and report feedback within the Hindsight AI ecosystem.

-These components are designed to integrate seamlessly, with the `hindsight-service` interacting with the PostgreSQL database and exposing an API consumed by the `hindsight-dashboard`.
+These components are designed to integrate seamlessly.
+The `hindsight-service` (backend) interacts with the PostgreSQL database (part of `infra` components) and exposes an API, which is then consumed by the `hindsight-dashboard` (frontend) for visualization and interaction.

+### Knowledge Distillation Process

+Knowledge distillation within Hindsight AI is primarily performed by a background worker (`consolidation_worker.py`) that consolidates similar or duplicate memory blocks into single, refined suggestions.
+The process involves:
+1.  **Fetching Memory Blocks:** Retrieving memory blocks from the database in batches.
+2.  **Analyzing Duplicates:** This is done primarily using an LLM-based analysis (Google Gemini API).
+The LLM is prompted to act as an AI assistant, identify semantically similar or duplicate memory blocks, group them, and then generate a consolidated version of the `content`, `lessons_learned`, and `keywords` for each group.
+The goal is to increase quality and information density while reducing overall size.
+A fallback similarity analysis (TF-IDF vectorization and cosine similarity) is used if the LLM is unavailable, but it *only* identifies groups and does not generate consolidated suggestions.
+3.  **Storing Suggestions:** Only LLM-generated consolidation suggestions are stored in the `consolidation_suggestions` table with a "pending" status, awaiting user review.

+The underlying mechanisms involve:
+*   **LLM (Google Gemini API):** For semantic analysis, grouping, and generating consolidated content, lessons learned, and keywords.
+It's configured with a low temperature (0.3) for deterministic responses and strict JSON output.
+*   **TF-IDF Vectorization and Cosine Similarity:** As a fallback mechanism for identifying similar memory blocks when the LLM is not available.

+### Types of Operational Memories Stored

+Hindsight AI stores various types of operational memories within its `MemoryBlock` model:
+*   `content`: The main content of the memory block, which can include general conversational data or any textual information an AI agent deems important.
+*   `errors`: Textual details about errors encountered, potentially including system logs or error messages.
+*   `lessons_learned`: Textual information summarizing lessons learned from an interaction or experience.
+*   `metadata_col`: A flexible JSONB column for additional structured metadata.
+This can store data like performance metrics (e.g., `{"latency": 150, "cpu_usage": "20%"}`), decision-making traces (e.g., `{"decision_path": ["step1", "step2"], "outcome": "success"}`), or other relevant operational context.
+*   `keywords`: Associated keywords for the memory block.
+*   `feedback_score`: An integer representing feedback on the memory block.
+*   `retrieval_count`: An integer tracking how many times the memory block has been retrieved.
+*   `archived`: A boolean indicating if the memory block is archived.

+### Integration with AI Agents and External Systems

+Hindsight AI integrates with existing AI agents and external systems primarily through two mechanisms:
+1.  **FastAPI Backend API:** The `hindsight-service` exposes a RESTful API that allows for direct HTTP-based interaction with the memory service.
+This API provides endpoints for managing agents, memory blocks (creation, retrieval, update, archive, delete), feedback, keywords, and search.
+2.  **Model Context Protocol (MCP) Server:** The `hindsight-mcp` server provides a set of predefined tools for MCP-compatible AI agents to interact with the Hindsight AI memory service.
+These tools abstract the underlying API calls and handle environment variable injection for `agent_id`, `conversation_id`, and `MEMORY_SERVICE_BASE_URL`.
+Tools include `create_memory_block`, `retrieve_relevant_memories`, `retrieve_all_memory_blocks`, `retrieve_memory_blocks_by_conversation_id`, `report_memory_feedback`, and `get_memory_details`.

+### Feedback Mechanism

+AI agents can report explicit feedback on the utility or correctness of a previously retrieved `memory_block` using the `report_memory_feedback` tool provided by the `hindsight-mcp` server.
+This tool requires the `memory_block_id` (UUID), `feedback_type` (enum: 'positive', 'negative', 'neutral'), and an optional `comment` (TEXT).
+This feedback is recorded by updating the `feedback_score` on individual memory blocks and logging feedback details.
+This mechanism lays the groundwork for future enhancements, such as informing LLM-based consolidation processes or guiding human review of memory blocks to further refine the memory store and improve agent performance.

 ## Quick Start Guide

-For a quick setup and teardown of all Hindsight AI services, use the provided convenience scripts:
+For a quick setup and teardown of all Hindsight AI services, use the provided convenience scripts.
+By default, the backend service runs on `http://localhost:8000`, and the frontend dashboard runs on `http://localhost:3000`.

 *   **Start All Services**: `./start_hindsight.sh`
-    This script automates the setup and launch of all Hindsight AI components:
+    This script automates the entire setup and launch of all Hindsight AI components in a single command:
     1.  **PostgreSQL Database**: Starts the database using Docker Compose.
     2.  **Database Migrations**: Applies necessary database schema migrations for the backend service.
     3.  **Backend Service**: Launches the Python FastAPI backend on `http://localhost:8000`.
     4.  **Frontend Dashboard**: Starts the React development server for the dashboard on `http://localhost:3000`.
     The script includes checks to prevent starting services that are already running.
+This provides a quick way to get all services up and running compared to manually starting individual services, which offers more granular control.

 *   **Stop All Services**: `./stop_hindsight.sh`
     This script will gracefully terminate processes listening on ports 3000 and 8000, and shut down the Dockerized PostgreSQL database.
+This provides a quick way to stop all Hindsight AI services.

 For detailed, step-by-step setup, continue with the instructions below:

-To set up and run the entire Hindsight AI project locally, follow these steps:

 1.  **Prerequisites**:
+    To set up and run the entire Hindsight AI project locally, the essential prerequisites (software and tools) are:
     *   Docker and Docker Compose
     *   Python 3.13+ and `uv` (or `pipenv`/`poetry`)
     *   Node.js and npm (or yarn)